IsJustaGhost/LibFilters-3.0/LibFilters-3.0/LibFilters_Wiki.md

   end
 end
 local function callbackFunctionForInvHidden(filterType, fragmentOrSceneOrControl, lReferencesToFilterType, isInGamepadMode, stateStr)
-  --Unregister your filterFunction here e.g. or do whatever is needed, ikehiding custom controls of your addon at the currently hidden panel libFilters:UnRegisterFilter(myAddonUniqueFilterTag, LF_INVENTORY) end
+  --Unregister your filterFunction here e.g. or do whatever is needed, like hiding custom controls of your addon at the currently hidden panel libFilters:UnRegisterFilter(myAddonUniqueFilterTag, LF_INVENTORY) end